plone/documentation/develop/styleguide/javascript.rst

 Use named functions
 -------------------

-Javascript has both named functions and unnamed functions.
+JavaScript has both named functions and unnamed functions.

 ::